GroveZ24/TFA-Screen-Shake/README.md

 - `SWEP.ScreenShakeFOVMultiplier` - Screen shake FOV multiplier
 - `SWEP.ScreenShakeSpeedMultiplier` - Screen shake speed multiplier

 **NOTE:** I used CalcView and GetMotionBlurValues hooks, keep in mind that they're incompatible with similar hooks in other mods.
-Blame me, gmod, ur addons and my sh#tcode.
+Blame me, gmod, ur addons and my shitcode.
 Also, I haven't tested this sh#t in multiplayer and never will.

+**UPD 21.07.2023:** AyyKyu have fixed my shitсode instead of me, now it shouldn't break because of viewbobs and such.